Watch our new videos on You Tube!

 For years my mom made zucchini w/fresh tomatoes (we called it “gagoots”) and I never liked it.
 Tony Soprano used to call his stupid-head son “you big gagoots”.
 Hard to believe after 40 years that I am now making the exact same thing.
 Not only do I finally LOVE it, but my kids quickly started liking it too!
 I guess it’s true, we really do become our parents when we get old.
 I can only hope that my kids learn their life lessons as quickly as they learned to like gagootz.

-- Fry in canola oil (enough to coat the pan well but not submerge fish).
+- Fry in grapeseed or canola oil (enough to coat the pan well but not submerge fish).

 - Flip it as soon as it’s brown.
 When the other side browns, immediately put on a baking rack to cool.

 - Serve plain or with ketchup or tartar sauce.

 - Heat a little garlic in about 2 TBS of EVOO in a pot.
 Add some sliced onion and cook until soft.